 Tuesday

-Inpatient Complex Case Conference (weekly): Residents take turns presenting cases they’ve worked up and a faculty member leads a discussion with residents and students about the presentation, assessment and treatment.
+Inpatient Complex Case Conference (weekly): PGY-1 and PGY-2 residents take turns presenting cases they’ve worked up from the inpatient unit and faculty members lead a discussion with residents and medical students about the presentation, assessment, and treatment.

 Wednesday

-Psychiatry Grand Rounds (first Wednesday of the month): Faculty, senior residents, and outside guest speakers do presentations on a variety of topics for a multi-disciplinary audience.
+Psychiatry Grand Rounds (first Wednesday of the month): Faculty, senior residents, and outside guest speakers provide presentations on a variety of topics for a multi-disciplinary audience.

-Psychiatry Journal Club (second Wednesday of the month): Residents take turns presenting a summary of a journal article of their choosing followed by a discussion among residents, faculty, and medical students.
+Psychiatry Journal Club (third Wednesday of the month): PGY-2 residents take turns presenting a summary of a current journal article of their choosing followed by discussion among residents, faculty, and medical students.
 The discussion includes an assessment of research design and methodology.